 Dana-Farber Cancer Institute’s Jennifer Ligibel, MD, recently partnered with CancerConnect to answer questions about breast cancer, exercise and diet.
 Ligibel is an oncologist with the Susan F. Smith Center for Women’s Cancers at Dana-Farber.
 Q: I am currently on maintenance treatment for breast cancer and I need to lose weight.
 Do you have any tips … Continued

-By Nancy Campbell, MS Cancer-related fatigue is one of the most common complaints among cancer patients and survivors.
+Cancer-related fatigue is one of the most common complaints among cancer patients and survivors.
 This type of weariness, which typically occurs during treatment or in the first year after, is particularly difficult because it can last for long periods of time and doesn’t go away after sleep or rest.
-A growing … Continued
+A growing body of research shows … Continued

-by Nancy Campbell, MS “How soon can I start exercising after I start cancer treatment?”
+“How soon can I start exercising after I start cancer treatment?”
 It’s a question I hear often from patients who visit me for a fitness consult or class at Dana-Farber.
 My answer?
 “As soon as possible.”
-While it may seem counterintuitive, exercise offers key benefits for cancer patients – even those … Continued
+While it may seem counterintuitive, exercise offers key benefits for cancer patients – even those undergoing difficult treatments.
+In … Continued

 If you think a cancer diagnosis automatically means you’ll need to get plenty of bed rest and avoid activity, think again.
 A host of medical studies show that exercise can not only reduce the chances of developing cancer, it’s also safe during and after cancer treatment, helping improve quality of life, increase energy levels, and … Continued